 Looking for the best HEPA air purifier?
 There are few products that have been able to achieve a design aesthetic that is on par with Apple, Dyson and those alike.
-So who would’ve thought that one of those companies to achieve such would be a maker of Air Purifiers.
+So who would’ve thought that one of those companies to achieve such would be a maker of one of the best air purifiers.
 I sure as hell didn’t.

 The Blueair Sense is unlike any air purifier I’ve ever used, let alone ever laid eyes on.
 The all white box has been, from the looks of it, carefully designed to be both simple and tasteful – the top of it is covered in tempered glass.
 Most other air purifiers looks something analogous to that of a plastic tower fan that can be purchased for $40 at Bed Bath and Beyond.
 That in mind, though, the BlueAir Sense isn’t cheap; it costs $479 and likely performs as well as other air purifiers that cost perhaps half that.
 But more on that in a sec.